alrojo/me/README.md

-Click on AlexanderResume.pdf to learn more about me
+Click on AlexanderResume.pdf to learn more about me or go to alrojo.github.io